Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 ### Examples
 Assume you need the DDS to generate a frequnecy of 250 MHz at 1Gsps.
 Here is how you set the parameters:
 * Output data type: cint16
-* Output Window size: 32
+* Samples per frame: 32
 * SSR: 1
 * Phase increment: 2^30 = 250e6*2^32/1e9
 * Initial Phase Offset = 0